Stirling Bridge

-Stirling Bridge carries the Stirling Highway over the Swan River, linking the suburbs of North Fremantle and East Fremantle in Perth, Western Australia.
+Stirling Bridge carries Stirling Highway over the Swan River, linking the suburbs of North Fremantle and East Fremantle in Perth, Western Australia.

 History

 Stirling Bridge is a seven span twin post-tensioned segmental spine concrete bridge, with an overall length of 415 m.
 Built by Clough and Son, it was officially opened by Premier Charles Court on 17 May 1974.